breakdown banner

 You can add Breakdown Cover as an optional extra with any of our Car Insurance policies

-Roadside Assistance offers peace of mind if you break down more than ¼ mile from home, the RAC will attend.
-If your car can’t be repaired at the roadside, you, your passengers, and your vehicle can be taken to a destination of your choice, within 20 miles of your location.
+Roadside Only gives you peace of mind if you break down more than a quarter of a mile from home.
+The RAC will attend and, if your car cannot be repaired at the roadside, you and your passengers will be taken to a destination of your choice within 10 miles.

-With Roadside Assistance & Recovery, the RAC will attend if you break down more than ¼ mile from home.
-If your car can’t be repaired at the roadside, you, your passengers, and your vehicle can be taken to a single destination of your choice, anywhere in the UK.
+Includes all the benefits of Roadside Only, plus nationwide recovery.
+If your car cannot be repaired at the roadside, you, your passengers, and your car will be transported to any destination of your choice anywhere in the UK.

 1. Warn others